 Thurrock Council was one of the first councils in the United Kingdom to use IP technology for their CCTV network.
 The CCTV system had 220 cameras over 28 locations across the borough transmitting CCTV data using the Council’s IP network.
 Cameras were recorded for 30 days using locally based “edge” devices.

 In addition, the manufacturers of the system had ceased to support it.
-Whilst it could be kept going for a few years, it was obsolete and therefore expensive to repair.
-It had to be replaced in the near future since there was a risk that failure of critical components could lead to failure of large elements of the system.
+Whilst it could be kept going for a few years, it was obsolete and expensive to repair.
+It had to be replaced in the near future since there was a risk that failure of critical components could lead to the failure of significant system elements.

 The solution – New IP CCTV Network Technology

-ClearView were contracted to support the original system, so were well aware of the challenges and limited resources available.
+ClearView was contracted to support the original system, so we were well aware of the challenges and limited resources available.

 Their solution was to bring in partners Indigo Vision.
-Together they developed a three-year programme to meet the Council’s needs, using the latest IP CCTV technology with images sent back to the control room using a variety of methods including copper cable, fibre, wireless IP, broadband and mobile phone technologies.
+Together they developed a three-year programme to meet the Council’s needs, using the latest IP CCTV technology with images sent back to the control room using various methods, including copper cable, fibre, wireless IP, broadband and mobile phone technologies.

 The 220 cameras were retained but linked to a new central storage system.
 Live and recorded images are transmitted and viewed over the IP network.
 ClearView also modernised the Control Room, installing new 42” plasma screens as part of the upgrade.

-It is very easy to operate by Council staff and other non-technical users (such as police officers).
-Images are easier to view (especially with the new plasma screens), with the system delivering high quality images with improved resolution and frame rate.
+It is straightforward to operate by Council staff and other non-technical users (such as police officers).
+Images are easier to view (especially with the new plasma screens), with the system delivering high-quality images with improved resolution and frame rate.

-It also allows for the pin-pointing of time and movement with greater speed and accuracy and is highly flexible, coping with varying quantities of recording from different locations.
+It also allows for pinpointing time and movement with more incredible speed and accuracy and is highly flexible, coping with varying quantities of recording from different locations.
 In addition, the system is scalable – there is no limit to the number of cameras that can be added in the future.